fazelucq1/GoRecon/README.md

 # PyRecon 🧭

-A reconnaissance and reporting tool ported to Python.
+A reconnaissance and reporting tool in Python.

 ## Installation
 ```bash